Shenzhen Leopards

-The Shenzhen New Century Liebao Club, also known as Shenzhen Marco Polo or Shenzhen Leopards (previously Shenzhen Aviators) are a Chinese professional basketball team which plays in the Southern Division of the Chinese Basketball Association (CBA).
+Shenzhen Leopards Basketball Club, previously known as Shenzhen Aviators, are a Chinese professional basketball team which plays in the Southern Division of the Chinese Basketball Association (CBA) and The Asian Tournament.
 New Century is the club's corporate sponsor.

-The team is based in Longgang District, Shenzhen, Guangdong, and plays its home games at the Shenzhen Universiade Sports Centre (SUSC).
+The team is based in Futian District, Shenzhen, Guangdong, and plays its home games at Shenzhen Arena.

 History

 The club was founded in 2003 as Dongguan New Century Leopards and was initially located in Dongguan, Guangdong.
 After twelve seasons, the team relocated to nearby Shenzhen in 2015.
-Success came early in their existence for the Leopards, as they were the runners-up in the 2004 Chinese Basketball League (CBL) championship, and were promoted to the Chinese Basketball Association (CBA) for the 2005–06 season.
+Success came early as they were the runners-up in the 2004 Chinese Basketball League (CBL) championship, and were promoted to the Chinese Basketball Association (CBA) for the 2005–06 season.

-In its first season in the CBA in 2005–06, Dongguan finished in seventh and last place in the South Division, and was out of the playoffs.
-The team would soon battle its way to respectability, however, becoming somewhat regular participants in the CBA's postseason over the ensuing years.
+In its first season in the CBA, Dongguan finished at last place in the South Division, and was out of the playoffs.
+The team would soon battle its way to respectability, becoming somewhat regular participant in the CBA's postseason over the ensuing years.

-In July 2011, NBA point guard Jeremy Lin played for the team at the ABA Club Championship, and was named the MVP of the tournament.
+In July 2011, the NBA point guard Jeremy Lin played for the team at the ABA Club Championship, and was named the MVP of the tournament.

 On December 26, 2013, Bobby Brown scored a franchise-record 74 points in a game against Sichuan Blue Whales.

+In 2024, the club moved to Shenzhen Arena.